Gootec82/my-blog-hugo/content/privacy.md

 - Request deletion of your data
 - Object to processing of your data
 - Data portability

+To exercise any of these rights, please [contact us](/contact/) and we will respond promptly.

 ## 7. Children's Privacy